Why Community College Could Be the Best Choice You’ll Ever Make

 I’ll let you in on a little secret – although most families hire me to help their student apply to 4-year colleges, I started MY college education at a community college.
 And it was the best choice I ever made.

 Had I tried to go straight to a 4-year college, I suspect it would have been a bad choice.
 At the time, I had zero guidance – I was a first-generation college student.
 My parents knew little about college and my high school didn’t offer any significant college counseling that I recall.
 And I certainly didn’t have the good fortune to be working with an IEC!
-I distinctly remember sitting through the “College Night” at my high school with my mom, who then said “The only thing I really understand is that college is expensive, and we certainly can’t afford it.”
+I distinctly remember sitting through the “College Night” at my high school with my mom, who then said “The only thing I know is that college is expensive, and we can’t afford it.”
 If I had insisted on applying to 4-year colleges in high school, who knows where I might have ended up, and how many student loans I would have hanging over my head?

-But as it did turn out, my lack of clarity about college turned out to be a good thing.
-I spent two years at my local community college while continuing to live at home, and then transferred to UC Berkeley, where I proudly walked the stage at graduation two years later.
-By taking this path, I was able to clarify my goals, mature a bit more and gain admission to a college that would have been out of my reach as a high school senior.
+Turned out, my lack of clarity about college turned out to be a good thing.
+I spent two years at my local community college while living at home, and then transferred to UC Berkeley, where I proudly walked the stage at graduation two years later.
+By taking this path, I was able to clarify my goals, mature a bit and gain admission to a college that would have been out of my reach as a high school senior.
 And perhaps best of all, I saved my parents a ton of money and never had to take out a dime in student loans.